vdaas/vald/docs/user/get-started.md

 ### Deploy

-This section will show you how to deploy a standalone agent using Helm and run it on your k8s cluster.
+This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your k8s cluster. <br>
+This chapter uses Agent NGT to perform vector insertion operations and search and index operations ...etc.<br>
+If you want to learn about NGT, please refer to [NGT](https://github.com/yahoojapan/NGT).

 1. Confirm which cluster to deploy